- Valley View CUSD 365U

-For the start of the 2021-22 school year, our priority is the full on-site return of all learners.
-Remote learning will only be provided to students for periods of quarantine or isolation.
+Our priority is to ensure the safe and healthy continuation of on-site learning for all.
+Remote learning will only be provided to students for periods of quarantine/isolation or during an adaptive pause.

 According to the CDC and Illinois Department of Public Health (IDPH), vaccination is the leading prevention strategy to protect individuals from COVID-19 disease and end the COVID-19 pandemic.
-Achieving high levels of COVID-19 vaccination among eligible students, as well as teachers, staff, and household members, is critical to help schools safely resume full operations.
-People who are fully vaccinated against COVID-19 are at low risk of symptomatic or severe infection.
-A growing body of evidence suggests that people who are fully vaccinated against COVID-19 are less likely to have an asymptomatic infection or transmit COVID-19 to others than people who are not fully vaccinated.
-In most settings, people who are fully vaccinated can safely resume activities they did before the pandemic, except where prevention measures are required by federal, state, local, tribal, or territorial laws, rules, and regulations, including local business and workplace guidance.
-People 12 years of age and older are now eligible for COVID-19 vaccination.
+Achieving high levels of COVID-19 vaccination among eligible students, as well as teachers, staff, and household members is critical to help schools safely resume full operations.
+People 5 years of age and older are now eligible for COVID-19 vaccination.

 The District requests parents/guardians to submit COVID-19 vaccine documentation to the school building nurse to assist with contact tracing efforts.
 This standard protocol is also used to collect and secure other immunization or health status information from students and complies with relevant statutory and regulatory requirements, including Family Educational Rights and Privacy Act (FERPA) statutory and regulatory requirements.

 To find more information about vaccines as well as local availability please see the Will County Department of Public Health’s Webpage.